WisdomSky/PalSentry/README.md

 PalSentry records where players are as it runs, so the map can be replayed instead of only showing the present.
 The **Wayback map** button on the Players tab opens the last 24 hours with every player PalSentry has seen — including the ones who logged off hours ago.

-- Scrub the datetime strip to preview any recorded moment, then click, tap, or use the arrow keys to hold one.
-The whole range is loaded once, so moving the pointer never issues a request.
-- Trails are drawn up to the selected moment and break across outages and region changes, so a line on the map only ever shows movement PalSentry actually observed.
-- Players who were not online at the selected moment stay on the map at their last known position, faded and labelled with when they were last seen.
-- Current guild bases can be added as context, marked as current rather than historical.
-- **Cancel Wayback map** returns to the live map with live tracking, bases, and pins exactly as they were.

-Recording continues while no dashboard is open, at a cadence chosen from the Players tab (5s, 15s, 30s, 1m, or 5m — 60s by default).
-The cadence is stored in the database, so it survives restarts, and it is independent of `PALSENTRY_SAMPLE_INTERVAL_SECONDS`.
-Detail costs storage: the default records about 1,400 positions per player per day, while 5 seconds records about 17,000.

 ![Wayback Mode](screenshots/3.3-livemap-replay.png)

 ### Enhanced Server Tools